gyst/collective.kwetter/README.rst

 1. Plone
 --------

-Just depend in your buildout on the egg ``collective.dynatree``.
-ZCML is loaded automagically if z3c.autoinclude is available (default since Plone >=3.3).
+Just depend in your buildout on the egg ``collective.kwetter``.

 Install it as an addon in Plone control-panel or portal_setup.

+Reference target is Plone4, untested in Plone3.

 2. Kwetter backend
 ------------------